AlbertaSat/ex2_ground_station_website/INSTALL.md

 ```
 flask run
 ```

 This command works because we set the environment variables earlier to enter the app at `groundstation/__init__.py`

+**8. Running with CSP**

+First, run the app with `flask run` as normal.
+Also run the [ex2_command_handling_demo repo](https://github.com/AlbertaSat/ex2_command_handling_demo) with docker at the same time.
+It will start a zmqproxy server.
+Then also run `LD_LIBRARY_PATH=./libcsp/build source ./automate.sh`, which will run whatever commands are inside `automation.txt`.
+The command first has to be specified in `manage.py`.
+All of these should be running simultaneously.
+Not yet compatible with docker.

 ---